erturian/table_encounter/README.md

 ## Why this project and who am I?

-Hi, i am Erturian, a tabletop and rpg enthusiast with a predilection for game mechanis and my goal is to create a flexible, modular, miniature agnostic tabletop system for skirmish battles.
-I'd like to keep it simple, but it's harder to accomplish than it looks.
-The system shall have some nice mechanics to emphasis narrative situations to remember.
+Hi, I am Daniel, a tabletop and RPG enthusiast with a passion for game mechanics.
+My goal is to create a flexible, modular, miniature-agnostic tabletop system for skirmish battles.
+While I aim to keep it simple, achieving that balance is harder than it seems.
+The system will feature mechanics that highlight memorable narrative moments.

 ## Acknowledgments